newtonheath/newtonheath.github.io/_posts/2020-04-28-simple-crusty-bread.md

 ## Steps

-- In a bowl, mix yeast, salt, and 3 cups water at 100F
+- In a bowl, mix yeast, salt, and 3 cups lukewarm (100F) water
 - Stir in flour
 - Cover with non airtight lid for 2-5 hours
 - Cut 1/2 of mixture and place in a greased non stick breadpan, and rest for 45 minutes
-- Put remainder in a container with a lid in the refridgerator - when this is placed in a pan, rest for 1 hour
+- Put remainder in a container with a lid in the refridgerator for up to two weeks - when refrigerated dough is placed in a pan, rest for 1-2 hours
 - Set oven to 450F, and place broiler pan on bottom shelf
-- After 5 minutes at 450, add loaf on middle rack, and pour 1 cup of hot water into broiler pan
+- After 5 minutes at 450, add rested loaf on middle rack, and pour 1 cup of hot water into broiler pan
 - Bake for 30 minutes